derek-knox/Notes/flux.md

 - *Reactions* via `@observer` - higher-order component pattern so a react component actually rerenders when an observable changes
     - use `@observer` on a component class whose `@observable`s, `@action`s, or `@computed`s would result in a rerender

+- "MobX reacts to any an existing observable property that is read during the execution of a tracked function."

 ## mobx-state-tree

 Philosophy